crystalfontz/CFA10052-Custom-Firmware-Example/README.md

 To remove the CFA735/CFA835 firmware:
   * Disconnect (or remove power supply) from the CFA10052 module.
-  * Connect the BOOT0 test-point (on the back of the CFA10052, near the H1 connector) to 3.3V or 5V.
+  * Connect the BOOT0 test-point (a small pad on the back of the CFA10052 module, near the H1 connector) to 3.3V or 5V.
   * Power on the CFA10052 (or connect it to USB power).
 The display should be blank.
   * Use the STM32CubeIDE to compile and load this example firmware onto the CFA10052.
   * Once the CFA735/CFA835 firmware has been removed/overwritten, connection of the BOOT0 pin to 3.3V/5V is no longer needed.